Requirements

-Background parttern
+Background pattern

-Tab Animation with framer motion
+Tab Animation with motion/react

-A simple tab animation with framer motion
+A simple tab animation with motion/react and Tailwind CSS v4

 ## Requirements